-SOOMLA introduces retention reports – the best way to explain the behavior of your users in terms of how many stayed in your game and how many left it.
-There are many services out there that present the ability to investigate user retention, SOOMLA’s retention reports come with 3 kinds of retention types, each of them shows you your users behavior from a different angle and gives you information so you can react accordingly to prevent users’ churn.
+SOOMLA introduces retention reports – the best way to explain the engagement of your users in terms of how many stayed in your game and how many left it.
+There are many services out there that present the ability to investigate user retention, SOOMLA’s retention reports come with 3 kinds of retention types, each of them shows you your users engagement from a different angle and gives you information so you can react accordingly to prevent users’ churn.

 Investigating your new users

 The first type of report is the Regular Retention, here you can see how many first time (new) users visited your game.